Olive oil benefits stretch from great flavour to less heart and neurological disease; it's a powerful anti inflammatory. What are the facts?

 As the years went by, the people of Athens became a mighty empire, their warriors stronger, and even their politicians became wise.
 They had no more heart attacks, their skin glowed in the glorious Greek sun, and their women lost weight as they turned from using butter to olive oil benefits for their bread and their baking.

-Extra virgin olive oil contains oleocanthal, a compound which acts as a natural antiinflammatory compound, inhibiting the so-called Cox enzymmes that are released by cartilage starved of nutritents, causing inflammation.
+Extra virgin olive oil contains oleocanthal, a compound which acts as a natural anti inflammatory compound, inhibiting the so-called Cox enzymes that are released by cartilage starved of nutrients, causing inflammation and arthritis.

-Natural antiinflammatory foods, enjoyed daily in the diet have a profound effect on the aches and pains that we may be experiencing.
+Natural anti inflammatory foods, enjoyed daily in the diet have a profound effect on the aches and pains that we may be experiencing.
 And frankly they just taste great.
-Olive oil benefits on a salad, a jalapeno in with your eggs Florentine, and a delicious fillet of salmon all take a lot of beating.
+Olive oil benefits on a salad, a jalapeno in with your eggs Florentine, and a delicious fillet of salmon all take a lot of beating simply for flavour.

 Add to your olive oil, the proven benefits of anti inflammatory omega 3 ...